-They are available for those household disposable income is less than £100 a week - this is the amount you have after all your housing costs and child maintenance have been made and savings of less than £6,000 (for individuals) and £8,000 (for families and couples).
+This is the amount you have after all your housing costs and child maintenance have been made and savings of less than £6,000 (for individuals) and £8,000 (for families and couples).

 Applications for a grant should be made by a health or social care professional who need to complete the form on behalf of the applicant.